Beethovenfest: 2013

 The 2013 edition of the Beethovenfest took place from 5 September to 5 October.
 The 67 individual events were under the theme Transformations.
-The main program included an open-air concert, in which Otto Sauter and his trumpet ensemble Ten of the Best & Friends translated well-known melodies from operas into American and Caribbean styles during the Richard Wagner anniversary year, as well as an English promenade concert with soprano Miah Persson and the for the first time NDR Youth Symphony Orchestra conducted by its founder Thomas Hengelbrock.
+The main program included an open-air concert, in which Otto Sauter and his trumpet ensemble Ten of the Best & Friends translated well-known melodies from operas into American and Caribbean styles during the Richard Wagner anniversary year, as well as an English promenade concert with soprano Miah Persson and for the first time NDR Youth Symphony Orchestra conducted by its founder Thomas Hengelbrock.